 Get it at https://transmissionbt.com/

-Because of this plugin-based approach, Deluge is not the best client for someone who is new to torrenting and who doesn’t yet know exactly how to use torrent software.
+Because of this plugin-based approach, Deluge is not the best client for someone who is new to torrenting and who doesn’t yet know exactly how to use torrent software safely and easily.
 In this case, they would be better off using Transmission or qBittorrent.
 But for advanced users who have lots of experience with torrent clients and who want to customise their software to meet their needs, Deluge is a great choice.

 A final option for an alternative to uTorrent is Tixati.
 This software is not open source, but it does have support for both Windows and Linux.
 It’s unique selling point is the integration of chatrooms and private messaging, which is strongly encrypted.
 If you want to chat without a record of your conversations being available to companies like WhatsApp or Google, then Tixati allows you to do this.